Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

 "You think?" she deadpans, raising an eyebrow.

-Teresa turns back to the bar and slides another glass in front of Santana with an amused expression, then winks at Rachel before she saunters away with an extra sway in her hips.
+Teresa turns back to the bar and slides another glass in front of Santana with an amused expression and then winks at Rachel before she saunters away with an extra sway in her hips.
 Santana isn't sure which one of them Teresa is really playing with now—maybe both of them.

 Santana is still amazed that Rachel forgave her for all of that.
 She doesn't think she would have been so forgiving if the roles had been reversed, but Rachel was willing to let it all go and extend her hand in friendship.
-She ducks her head, and stares into her drink with a frown, "Just don't encourage her," she mutters, trying to cover her lingering guilt with gruffness.
+Santana ducks her head and stares into her drink with a frown.
+"Just don't encourage her," she mutters, trying to cover her lingering guilt with gruffness.